 The investment cost is repaid by deducting from the transmission system usage fee within the framework of a facility contract to be signed between the relevant legal entity or entities and TEİAŞ, and connection and system usage agreements.
-According to the information obtained from the Client, a contractor company will be retained by an ordinary partnership that will be established with the participation of YEKA Project Owners in the same area (i.e., Bor-1 and Bor-2 SPP Project Owners) including the Client for the construction of energy transmission lines for all YEKA Projects.
-Under the understanding that the ~13 km transmission line will have the sole purpose to transmit the electricity generated at G4-Bor-3 SPP to the national grid and Kalyon Enerji will have control over the contractor, albeit limitedly, OHTL should be considered as an associated facility.
+According to the information obtained from the Client, a contractor company is retained by an ordinary partnership (consortium) that is established with the participation of YEKA Project Owners in the same area (i.e., Bor-1 and Bor-2 SPP Project Owners) including the Client for the construction of energy transmission lines for all YEKA Projects.
+Under the understanding that the ~13 km transmission line has the sole purpose to transmit the electricity generated at G4-Bor-3 SPP to the national grid and Kalyon Enerji has control over the contractor, albeit limitedly, ETL should be considered as an associated facility.
 However, it should be noted that the transmission line will also serve other adjacent YEKA Projects as an alternative connection.